L3yu3D0r/L3yu3D0r/README.md

 All of my repository are unfinished.
 Welcome contributions!

-Most of languages, C++ 17 is best for me, so I use it a lot in writing codes.
+Most of languages, C++ 14/17 are the best for me, so I use it a lot in writing codes.
+Other version C++ and C are optional.